Fliplet/fliplet-cli/docs/API/components/list-repeater.md

 ### `Fliplet.ListRepeater.get()`

-Retrieves the first or a specific form instance.
+Retrieves the first or a specific record container instance.

 ```js
 // Get the first repeater instance